Frequently Asked Questions

 The law in the state of California requires anyone under the age of 13 to wear a life jacket.
 If you rent a boat from us we provide life jackets to meet these guidelines.

-The marina does not affiliate with the campground.
-But for more information you can call (877) 444-6777.
+The marina is not affiliated with the campground but for more information on camping reservations you can call (877) 444-6777.

 Patio Boats, houseboats, and cruisers are the only rental boats that are allowed on shore.
 In your orientation you will be instructed how to shore your boat properly.